GrelkuH/thelongdark/README.md

    Save block #1 to .ps1 file or get autosave.ps1 from repo.

-   Create autosave taskLibrary with properties below:
+   Create autosave Task in "Task Scheduler Library" with properties below:

     Program/script: powershell.exe